Help for Orphans

 This is a community based project assisted by the Catholic parish of Kabwata.
 It comprises St Lawrence School, St Lawrence Home of Hope, Special Needs School, Home-Based Care Programme, and a Computer Centre.

-The Home of Hope Centre provides accommodation for 50 boys ranging in age from 8 to 14 years.
+The Home of Hope Centre provides accommodation for 110 boys ranging in age from 8 to 14 years.
 Some boys come into care through the work of the outreach team which find them on the streets of Lusaka, while others are referrals from social welfare and the Police.
 Some boys attend St Lawrence School but the aim of the centre is to reintegrate the boys with their families.
-Although about five new boys come to the Home every month since October 2014, more than 40 boys have been reintegrated.
+In the last year 100 boys have been reintegrated.
 A lot of emphasis is placed on the psychological needs of the boys and their families.
 More care givers are now working with the team including two religious Sisters working as the administrative coordinator and a professional counsellor running individual and group sessions with the boys.

 The Computer Centre is well used by Grade 8 and 9 pupils and members of the local community.